"Join one of the oldest USA Budo organizations --- Forging warriors since 1974!"

 Chief Administrator

-• Lena Salgado, Renshi 4th Dan u
+• Lena Salgado, Renshi 4th Dan

 • Owner of Martial Science Academy in Aurora, Colorado

-• 4th Dan Motabu-ha Shito-Ryu Karate
+• 4th Dan Motobu-ha Shito-Ryu Karate

 • 1st Dan Tae Kwon Do

-• Currently studying Matayoshi Kobudo and Isshin-Ryu
+• Currently studying Matayoshi Kobudo and Isshin-Ryu Karate

 • Air Force Veteran